Optimizing Cellular Data Performance

 Reliability Over Speed

-While there's a lot of focus on super-fast speeds when talking about data performance - just as important is reliability and consistency.
+While there's a lot of focus on super-fast speeds when discussing data performance, reliability and consistency are just as important.
 At some point, more speed really doesn't buy you anything.

-But an inconsistent connection that drops out frequently or slows to a crawl can wreck your online experience.
+However, an inconsistent connection that frequently drops out or is fast but then slows to a crawl periodically can ruin your online experience.
 It can disrupt video calls and interrupt file transfers.
 It causes a video on Netflix to buffer or your timeline on Facebook to stutter.

-So a big part of optimizing data performance shouldn't be focused on speeds alone but rather focusing on more reliable uptime to avoid those disruptions.
-And there are multiple approaches to this, from optimizing your signal strength to building in redundancy of multiple connections that can be ready to take over when another goes down.
+A significant part of optimizing cellular data performance shouldn't focus solely on speeds, but rather on achieving more reliable uptime to minimize disruptions.
+There are multiple approaches to this, ranging from optimizing your signal strength to building redundancy through multiple connections that can take over when another fails.

-Testing for reliability is much more difficult than speeds, as it's generally something you'd only notice over time.
+Testing for reliability is much more difficult than testing for speed, as it's generally something you'd only notice over time.
 Such as when your connection drops out right in the middle of a critical video call or just before the cliffhanger moment in a movie.

 Member Exclusive Content In This Guide